Exploring The Differences Between Linear PCM And Bitstream

 Connectivity Options

-Connectivity options play a crucial role in determining the compatibility of Linear PCM and Bitstream with your audio setup.
+Connectivity options play a crucial role in determining the of Linear PCM and Bitstream with your audio setup.
 Linear PCM can be transmitted through various connections, including HDMI, optical, and RCA cables.
 This makes it a versatile option for connecting to different devices and audio systems.
 On the other hand, Bitstream audio is often transmitted through HDMI or optical connections, as it requires a compatible receiver to decode the compressed audio signal.
 When setting up your audio system, ensure that your devices support the necessary connectivity options for either Linear PCM or Bitstream audio.

 Pros and Cons of Linear PCM and Bitstream